Asian shares ease as U.S. data casts doubt on recovery

 SINGAPORE Asian shares fell and commodity-linked currencies such as the Australian dollar slipped on Friday after disappointing U.S. economic data stirred doubts about the strength of the recovery.

-Renewed worries on the euro zone debt crisis also kept riskier assets under pressure and supported safe-haven U.S. Treasuries, as a better-than-feared Spanish bond auction failed to allay concerns that Spain may follow Greece, Ireland and Portugal in needing an international bailout.
+Renewed worries on the euro zone debt crisis also kept riskier assets under pressure, as a better-than-feared Spanish bond auction failed to allay concerns that Spain may follow Greece, Ireland and Portugal in needing an international bailout.

-MSCI's broadest index of Asia Pacific shares outside Japan fell 0.5 percent and Japan's Nikkei share average lost 0.3 percent.
+MSCI's broadest index of Asia Pacific shares outside Japan and Japan's Nikkei share average both lost 0.5 percent.

-Euro STOXX 50 index futures slipped 0.1 percent, while financial bookmakers in London called the FTSE 100 index to open 0.2 percent lower.

-After racing ahead in the first quarter amid improving data from the United States and liquidity injections from major central banks, global equity markets have stumbled in recent weeks, although the MSCI Asia ex-Japan, Nikkei and S&P 500 all remain up 10 percent or more for the year-to-date.

-U.S. index futures were flat in Asian trading, but Wall Street may get some direction later when conglomerate General Electric Co.
-(GE.N) reports quarterly earnings.

-"GE, who source earnings from so many parts of the economy, has the premise to move an equity market around that really seems to be struggling for direction at present," said Chris Weston, a dealer at IG Markets in Melbourne.
+"Spain is still a worry and French bond yields are back up, so the hope that the Nikkei might hit 10,000 again has pretty much vanished," said Yoshihiko Tabei, chief analyst at Kazaka Securities Co Ltd in Tokyo.

-U.S. stocks fell 0.6 percent on Thursday, as worries about the health of the wider economy overshadowed a strong start to the corporate earnings season from the likes of Bank of America (BAC.N), Morgan Stanley (MS.N) and Microsoft.
+Wall Street stocks fell 0.6 percent on Thursday, as worries about the health of the wider economy overshadowed a strong start to the corporate earnings season from the likes of Bank of America and Morgan Stanley.

 The number of Americans claiming unemployment benefit for the first time fell less than expected last week, suggesting a slowdown in job creation.
 Other data showed factory activity in the Mid-Atlantic region slowed sharply this month and U.S. home resales fell for a second month in March.

-Treasuries gained after the data and held firm on Friday, with the yield on 10-year notes at 1.96 percent, matching its level in late U.S. trade.
+Commodity markets were steady, with Brent crude little changed around $118 a barrel, copper also flat around $8,040 a tonne and gold easing a touch to around $1,641 an ounce.

-Currencies of commodity producers, which tend to be sensitive to economic growth expectations, retreated.
+But currencies of commodity producers, which tend to be sensitive to economic growth expectations, were in retreat, with the Australian dollar easing about 0.2 percent to $1.0315.

-The Australian dollar eased about 0.2 percent to $1.0315, marking its second day of declines, although it recouped some of the lost ground later in the session.

-Brent crude rose 25 cents to $118.25 a barrel, but was on course for its steepest weekly loss in more than three months. <O/R>

 EURO UNSCATHED

-Spain has emerged as the latest source of concern for investors in recent weeks, as long-standing fears about the balance sheets of domestic banks after a property bust have combined with worries about the country's fiscal health and weakening economy.
+Spain has emerged as the latest source of concern for investors in recent weeks, as long-standing fears about the balance sheets of domestic banks following a property bust have combined with worries about the country's fiscal health in the face of a harsh austerity programme and weakening economy.

 Madrid sold 2.5 billion euros in 2- and 10-year bonds, at the top end of the targeted amount.
 But yields on the key 10-year bond were higher, reflecting fears that it may miss budget deficit targets.